Understanding "The Best Interests of a Child"

 What this means:

-The judge will ask about which person seeking custody is there for your child when they are upset or having a hard time at school.
-They might want to know who makes your child feel better when they are scared or sad.
-If your child has a disability, the judge might want to know how you support their specific needs and if this is different from how the other person seeking custody supports their needs.
+The court will look at each party’s ability to make sure the child is going to school, receiving special services if necessary, is being well kept and cared for, etc. If your child has a disability, the judge might want to know how you support their specific needs and if this is different from how the other person seeking custody supports their needs.

 What this means:

 The judge will consider how far each parent lives from each other.
-The judge will consider whether a change in custody drastically increases the child’s time being transported from one parent’s home to the other parent’s home.
+The judge will consider whether a change in custody drastically increases the child’s time being transported from one party’s home to the other party’s home, and if the distance makes a shared custody arrangement difficult.

 What this means:

-The judge will look at each parent/guardian’s work schedules to see how available you both are to care for your child and pick your child up from school or other activities.
-They might also want to know whether you and/or the other parent/guardian can find child care for your child if you aren’t able to care for your child.
+The judge will look at each party’s work schedules to see how available they are to care for your child and pick your child up from school or other activities.
+They might also want to know whether you and/or the other party is able to provide safe and adequate child care for your child if you aren’t able to care for your child.
 They might want to know if your work schedule has any flexibility in it if your child has an emergency (like needing to go to the hospital) that you need to take care of.
+However, parties should not be negatively impacted by reasonable employment that takes them out of the home.

 What this means:

-The judge will want to see if you and your child’s other parent/guardian are able to talk to each other without fighting.
+The judge will want to see if you and the other party are able to talk to each other and act together in the child’s best interest.
 Even if you don’t fight with one another, they might want to know if you are able to make compromises or if it’s difficult for you to agree on anything.
 If you aren’t willing to talk with the other person seeking custody because they are abusive towards you or your child, that won’t be held against you.

 What this means:

-The judge will consider whether you or your child’s other parent/guardian has had problems with drugs or alcohol and if this has affected how you take care of your child.
-They might also want to know if anyone in either of your households has struggled with drug abuse or alcoholism.
-To look at this, the judge might ask for drug tests or records of any DUI charges/convictions.
+The judge will consider whether you or the other party has had or currently has problems with drugs or alcohol and if impacts how you take care of your child.
+The court must also know if anyone in either of your households has struggled with drug abuse or alcoholism.
+To look at this, the judge might require drug tests for any party or records of any DUI charges/convictions.

 What this means:

-The judge will look at whether one parent/guardian has any mental health issues or physical disabilities that would affect their ability to parent.
-The judge may also look at the members of the party’s household and see if they have a physical or mental disability that would affect the party’s ability to parent.
+The judge will look at whether any party has any mental health issues or physical disabilities that would affect their ability to parent.
+The judge will also look at the members of the party’s household and see if they have a physical or mental disability that would affect the party’s ability to parent or put the child at risk of harm.

 The judge might look at any other information that is relevant to the child’s best interests.
-When you think about this factor, consider something that impacts your child’s wellbeing that wasn’t addressed specifically in the 15 factors listed above.
-Examples of this may include: child’s schooling (school district and attendance in school), housing, religion, and other household members.
+When you think about this factor, consider something that impacts your child’s wellbeing that wasn’t addressed specifically in the factors listed above.
+This might include special activities the child is involved in, or any other relevant circumstances of either party’s home or life.